International nonproprietary name: Names for radicals and groups (salts, esters, and so on)

 Many drugs are supplied as salts, with a cation and an anion.
 The way the INN system handles these is explained by the WHO at its "Guidance on INN" webpage.
 For example, amfetamine and oxacillin are INNs, whereas various salts of these compounds – e.g., amfetamine sulfate and oxacillin sodium – are modified INNs (INNM).

 Comparison of naming standards

 Several countries had created their own nonproprietary naming system before the INN was created, and in many cases, the names created under the old systems continue to be used in those countries.
 As one example, in English the INN name for a common painkiller is paracetamol; the table below gives the alternative names for this in different systems:

+Other naming systems not listed above include France's Dénomination Commune Française (DCF) and Italy's Denominazione Comune Italiana (DCIT).